STOKES-DOT/code_ml_dft/README.md

 > **Note**
 > Here, We give two XC funationals optimization code.
 If you want to create a new model for optimizing other XC functional, Please refer to our article in XXX (Will be pulished in a few time).
 > The final stacking model is not training because of the limit in Github's storage space.
 You need to finish training it by youself.
-Besides, each base-learners could also be used for optimization with a lower porfromeance.
+Besides, each base-learners could also be used for optimization with a lower performance.
 > The packge needed for training stacking model is listed in packge.txt.

 ## Email